ddow/dashboard-agent/README.md

 aws lambda get-function-configuration --function-name YOUR_NAME --query 'Architectures[0]'
 ```

-If it reports `x86_64`, remove the function or rerun `03_deploy_lambda.sh` with
+If the command returns `x86_64`, delete the function or rerun
-`PACKAGE_ARCH=arm64`.
-The deploy script automatically deletes and recreates the
+`03_deploy_lambda.sh` with `PACKAGE_ARCH=arm64`.
+The script detects an
-Lambda when it detects an architecture mismatch.
+architecture mismatch and recreates the function with the correct architecture.